kubernetes/kops/docs/operations/rolling-update.md

 # Rolling Updates

 Upgrading and modifying a k8s cluster usually requires the replacement of cloud instances.
-In order to avoid loss of service and other disruption, Kops replaces cloud instances incrementally with a rolling update.
+In order to avoid loss of service and other disruption, kOps replaces cloud instances incrementally with a rolling update.

 Rolling updates are performed using